Skip to main content

 The Synergistic Power of Resistance Training

 While TRT provides the anabolic signal to build muscle, exercise provides the necessary stimulus for that signal to be actualized.
-Without the physical demand of resistance training, the full potential of TRT on and metabolic rate cannot be realized.
+Without the physical demand of resistance training, the full potential of TRT on body composition and metabolic rate cannot be realized.

-The combination of TRT and progressive resistance exercise leads to significantly greater increases in and strength than either intervention alone.
+The combination of TRT and progressive resistance exercise leads to significantly greater increases in muscle mass and strength than either intervention alone.
 This newly built muscle tissue is highly metabolically active, functioning like a personal furnace that increases your BMR around the clock.
 This enhanced thermogenesis can help counteract feelings of coldness and lethargy associated with low testosterone.
 Furthermore, exercise improves the body’s use of testosterone by increasing the sensitivity of androgen receptors in muscle tissue.

 Building the Foundation with Diet